Assistive Technology (AT)

 AT Service: "any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device."

 Consideration of AT doesn't begin and end at the annual IEP meeting, and it should be an ongoing process as the IEP is implemented.
-When considering AT, as with any other support included in an IEP, it is crucial to consider each area of functioning by itself.
-A student's needs in the area of reading will necessitate different supports than the student's needs in the area of math.
+Consider each area of functioning by itself — a student's reading needs will necessitate different supports than their math needs.

 Access vs. Progress